jpylvanainen/Image_analysis_course_24/Day2.md

 By the end of this session, you will be equipped to conduct thorough quality control checks on your own models, ensuring that they perform well on unseen data and are reliable for real-world applications.

-## Session 4: Hands-on: Applying StarDist to a dataset
+## Session 4: Hands-on: Applying StarDist to unseen dataset

 In Part 3 of this hands-on session, we will focus on applying a trained deep learning model to unseen data.
 You will learn how to choose a model based on its training history and apply it to a new dataset for cell segmentation and tracking.